 Bonus tip: Emails are all about the subject line.
 Try something like Re: Interview on Monday at 2PM or Quick question about Thursday’s conversation.
 Both subjects are eye-catching enough to give you a shot at a quick reply.

-Don’t: Send a full Edible Arrangement the day after
+How NOT to follow-up: Send a full Edible Arrangement the day after

 Sending a thank you is a great idea...but don’t go overboard.